First around the world

 At this point Enrique apparently went directly to Humabon and persuaded him to turn against the Europeans – according to the Europeans’ side of the story.
 At the very least, it is likely that Enrique told Humabon that the ships were about to leave.
 Humabon could not afford to lose his heavily armed Spanish protectors while Lapulapu was looking to take revenge on all of Magellan’s allies in Cebu.
 Humabon had to either appease Lapulapu or he had to get Magellan’s weapons.

 On May 1, 1521, Humabon invited all the Europeans to a farewell banquet, promising a big feast and many more treasures to take home to the king of Spain.
 About 30 members of the crew, including the commanders, accepted the invitation.
 Once they were well fed, and probably drunk, Humabon’s men attacked and slaughtered 27 of the guests.
-The three ships escaped Cebu and Captain Serrano was left on the shore, a hostage begging for his life while angry Cebuanos destroyed the cross that had been erected.
+Captain Serrano was left on the shore, a bound hostage begging his crew to stop firing the ships’ cannons or he would be killed.
+Humabon’s men demanded weapons for ransom but, sensing a trap, the three ships escaped, leaving Serrano behind while angry Cebuanos destroyed the cross that had been erected.
 (That’s right.
 The famous cross that stands in Cebu today is not really Magellan’s cross.)

 Happily ever after?